nymtech/nym/documentation/operators/src/faq/smoosh-faq.md

 2. All nodes will be required to have the exit gateway functionality.
 All nodes are rewarded the same as now, and the difference is that a node sometimes (some epochs) may be performing as exit gateway sometimes as mix node or entry gateway adjusted according the network demand by an algorithm.

-### How will the design be implemented?

-The progression will have three steps:

-1. By default the [exit policy](https://nymtech.net/.wellknown/network-requester/exit-policy.txt) filtering will be disabled and the current [*allow.list*](https://nymtech.net/.wellknown/network-requester/standard-allowed-list.txt) filtering is going to continue be used.
-This is to prevent operators getting surprised by upgrading their gateways/network requesters and suddenly be widely open to the internet.
-To enable the new exit policy, operators must use `--with-exit-policy` flag or modify the *config.toml* file. ✅
-2. Relatively soon the exit policy will become the default.
-3. Further down the line, it will be the only option.
-Then the *allowed.list* will be completely removed.

 ### Where can I read more about the exit gateway setup?

 We created an [entire page](../legal/exit-gateway.md) about the technical and legal questions around exit gateway.